Kentucky Income Tax Rate

 Kentucky Income Tax Brackets

-The above table provides you with a broad range of different Kentucky income tax brackets scenarios.
+The above table provides you with a broad range of different Kentucky income tax bracket scenarios.
 The income tax calculator used in the table above is based on a single taxpayer (not married or filing as married) claiming one personal exemption.

-The Kentucky income tax rates in the table reflect almost a worst-case scenario for a US taxpayer because those that are married and have dependents can typically take advantage of other deductions, which would effectively make the federal income tax you pay, less than what you see in the table.
+The Kentucky income tax rates in the table reflect almost a worst-case scenario for a US taxpayer because those who are married and have dependents can typically take advantage of other deductions, which would effectively make the federal income tax you pay, less than what you see in the table.

 Again, you should always consult a professional when it comes to calculating your Kentucky tax liability, since other factors may affect the amount of income tax you pay on your earnings in Kentucky.
-The Kentucky income tax brackets are fixed at 5% as noted on the table, but you are still responsible for paying Social Security (6.2%) and Medicare (1.45%), totaling 7.65%.

-You are also responsible for paying Federal Income Tax regardless of whether you reside in Kentucky with its low and fixed 5% income tax rate.
+You are also responsible for paying Federal Income Tax regardless of whether you reside in Kentucky with its low and fixed 4.5% income tax rate.
 These various tax brackets are illustrated in the table above and vary based on your income level.

 Commonwealth of Kentucky – Department of Revenue Contact Details